 From Kenya’s Uhuru Kenyatta to Zimbabwe’s Robert Mugabe and Sudan’s Omar al-Bashir, strong African leaders are facing accusations of serious wrongdoing, and even crimes against humanity.
 Some are already standing trial at the International Criminal Court (ICC) in The Hague.

 But a political reaction in Africa against these efforts to bring justice from outside is gathering strength.

 The leader of South Sudan, Salva Kiir, for instance, says he needs Bashir not in a court room or in jail, but at the negotiating table in order to reach peace with Sudan.
 And in Kenya, the people of that country gave Kenyatta, a man accused of war crimes, their support and elected him president earlier this year.

-These charges against people - like Omar al-Bashir in Sudan or Uhuru Kenyatta in Kenya - they arise out of situations of conflict.
-Our first response as Africans is that here are Africans who are dying, so we need [to intervene] to end this conflict.
+to end this conflict.
 Our first task is to stop the killing of these Africans.
-But the challenge that arises is when someone says that the issue of justice trumps the issue of peace.
+But the challenge that arises is when someone says that the issue of justice trumps the issue of peace.”]

 It seems that some citizens and leaders in countries across the continent have a different idea about what comes first: justice or peace.